-Arch Campbell has reported on movies, theatre and entertainment in Washington DC and nationally since the 1970′s.
+Arch Campbell has reported on movies, theatre and entertainment in Washington D.C. and nationally since the 1970′s.
 The Washington Post calls him a “local legend.”
 His career includes 32 years at NBC and NBC4 television, as well as 8 years with WJLA-TV News and sister station News Channel 8.
-His movie and entertainment reports continue as co host of “At the movies with Arch and Ann” a weekly podcast with Washington Post lead film critic Ann Hornaday.
+His movie and entertainment reports continue as he co- hosts “At The Movies With Arch and Loo And A Cast Of Thousands”, a new podcast.

 In 2007, Arch brought his movie and theater reviews to ABC-7 News.
 He created The Arch Campbell Show for News Channel 8, a comedy entertainment show which grew into the channel’s most watched program.